SchnTgaiSpock/Wildernether/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a Bug or an Issue with this Plugin.
+about: Report a Bug or an Issue with Wildernether.
 title: ''
 labels: bug
 assignees: ''